klieret/ray-tune-slurm-demo/README.md

 * [Wandb (weights & measures)][wandb] to log and visualize the results

 > **Note**
-> If you want to see this tech stack in an actual use case, see the [GNN tracking Hyperparameter Optimization repository](https://github.com/gnn-tracking/hyperparameter_optimization).
+> If you want to see this tech stack in an actual use case, see the [GNN tracking Hyperparameter Optimization repository][gnn-tracking-hpo].

 ## 📦 Installation